-Christina Norris graduates this spring with a bachelor’s in Family Social Science and already has set her sights on a double masters degree.
+Christina Norris graduated in May 2021 with a bachelor’s in Family Social Science and already has set her sights on a double masters degree.
 But her path has been anything but conventional.
 The first-gen college student never stopped striving for a college degree despite health and family setbacks and life’s career detours.

 Although she dropped out of high school at 16–following a pattern set by her parents–Norris got her GED at 19 and set a goal to get a college degree at the University of Minnesota.
 She began her academic career at Minneapolis Community and Technical College where she describes the challenges that many first-gen students face.

 “When you’re a high school drop-out with no one to help guide you through this process, lost in the sea of community college students without the knowledge of how to reach out to an academic advisor, you often just take whatever classes sound appealing to you,” says Norris.
 “And take classes I did!
 I have more humanities courses than one person could ever need!”

 Eventually, after several years, two babies, and time building a career, she figured out what she was doing, and finished an associate degree in Liberal Arts with more credits than she would need for a bachelor’s degree.
 Moving to the U of M, she initially began in the College of Liberal Arts but then discovered Family Social Science.

 “I chose Family Social Science because I knew that my passion was in supporting families,” says Norris.”
 I did not know exactly what that looked like – so I knew that FSOS was the perfect path because it was the intersection between so many disciplines–sociology, psychology, social work–it had a little bit of everything.”

 Norris’ plan was coming to fruition in the spring of 2014 but unfortunately, was interrupted in that very last semester due to a health setback.